arumds/food_recommender/README.md

 | **Offline evaluation rigor** | Time-based (not random) train/test split to avoid leakage; Recall@K / NDCG@K / MAP@K implemented from scratch in `evaluate.py`. |
 | **Online experiment interpretation** | A toy Inverse Propensity Scoring (IPS) estimator, illustrating the offline-estimate-before-you-ship technique — explicitly flagged as **not** a substitute for a real A/B test. |

-## Honest caveats (worth saying out loud in an interview)
+## Honest caveats

 - **This is synthetic data with a hand-built generative process** — it's built to have learnable structure, not to prove any specific algorithm is "best."
-Real Wolt data would have much messier, sparser, and non-stationary signal.
+Real data would have much messier, sparser, and non-stationary signal.
 - **Sample sizes here are small** (1500 users, 400 restaurants), so metric differences between methods can be noisy run-to-run — in a real setting you'd want confidence intervals or a proper significance test before concluding one approach beats another.
 - **The IPS online-lift estimate is illustrative only.** Real causal estimates need correctly-logged propensities from the actual serving policy, and should still be validated with a live experiment before a launch decision.
 - **The bandit simulation uses a small restaurant pool** (60 of the 400 restaurants) so it converges within a reasonable number of simulated rounds — a real deployment would need either far more rounds or a smarter exploration strategy at full catalog scale.
-- **"Monitoring production performance"** (a JD line item) genuinely isn't demonstrated here — that requires real production logging/dashboarding infrastructure that doesn't make sense to fake in an offline demo.

 ## Extending this further